-Section B FLSA Compliance:
+FLSA Compliance

-1. The maximum number of non-overtime hours worked during a 24-day FLSA cycle shall not exceed 182 hours.
-2. Trades do not impact the FLSA hour count.
-3. Each employee shall have a maximum of one debit day per FLSA work period.
-If a debit day(s) is scheduled that results in the employee working more than 182 hours in the defined FLSA work period, the employee shall be compensated with an additional $\frac{1}{2}$ time (normal pay plus the additional $\frac{1}{2}$ time, which is equal to their overtime rate).
-This only applies to the hours exceeding the 182-hour threshold, and only applies to hours actually worked in the FLSA work period; paid time off does not count as hours worked when determining FLSA mandated overtime.
+- a.
+The maximum number of non-overtime hours worked during a 24-day FLSA cycle shall not exceed 182 hours. - b.
+Trades do not impact the FLSA hour count. - c.
+Employees shall not schedule more than one debit day per FLSA cycle.
+If the Department schedules a debit day that causes the employee to exceed 182 hours, the excess hours actually worked will be compensated at time-and-a-half.
+Paid time-off does not count as hours worked when determining FLSA mandated overtime.